Aliases for FOXA2 Gene

 This gene encodes a member of the forkhead class of DNA-binding proteins.
 These hepatocyte nuclear factors are transcriptional activators for liver-specific genes such as albumin and transthyretin, and they also interact with chromatin.
 Similar family members in mice have roles in the regulation of metabolism and in the differentiation of the pancreas and liver.
 This gene has been linked to sporadic cases of maturity-onset diabetes of the young.
 Transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Oct 2008]

 GeneCards Summary for FOXA2 Gene

 FOXA2 (Forkhead Box A2) is a Protein Coding gene.
-Diseases associated with FOXA2 include meckels diverticulum and maturity-onset diabetes of the young.
-Among its related pathways are L1CAM interactions and Regulation of beta-cell development.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription regulatory region DNA binding.
-An important paralog of this gene is FOXE3.
+Diseases associated with FOXA2 include Combined Pituitary Hormone Deficiencies, Genetic Forms and Maturity-Onset Diabetes Of The Young.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and FOXA1 transcription factor network.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
+An important paralog of this gene is FOXA1.